 Stories of JMU Faculty Using OER

 Every year, more JMU faculty incorporate open and affordable course materials into their classes.
-The stories below share a variety of ways JMU faculty have been exploring, adopting, and creating open educational resources (OER).
+The stories below share a variety of ways JMU faculty have been exploring, adopting, and creating open educational resources (OER), often with the help of grant funding for faculty.

 Jim Bywater, Ph.D.